NieneB/InternshipReport/index.md

 <figure id="schemeHL" class="text-wrap-left">
   <img src ="img/EL-producten-en-diensten-schema_v8.jpg" height="400px">
-  <figcaption> Scheme of Heritage and Location project.
-Products and Services. </figcaption>
+  <figcaption> Scheme of Heritage and Location project : Products and Services. </figcaption>
 </figure>

-In figure <a class="xref" href="#schemeHL"></a> the overview of the H&L project is shown.
+In figure <a class="xref" href="#schemeHL"> figure test </a> the overview of the H&L project is shown.
 Starting form the bottom with data sources, like cadastre maps, historical geo data and collections.
 This will be linked to the historical geocoder in a uniform way.
 So applications (top of the scheme) can easily search and find the geo data.
 Providing funcitons to search through time, location, bounding box, source, toponyms etc.
 (“erfgeo,” n.d., “Erfgoed & Locatie,” n.d.)

 Examples of data that the geocoder contains are; old toponyms, dissapeard villages, geometries of departments form 1830, ubanisation through out the years, municipalities and their origin ect.